 I created a background here by using random brush strokes.
 I used the same colours as I did on the previous page to make sure both pages linked and didn’t look random.
 At first I was going to leave it at that but decided to add some watered down mustard colour to make the page look a little more old and relevant to my theme.
 This still was lacking something so I added some large text.
 To do this, I used a method I have never used before, I came up with it on the spot.
 I painted some words on some paper, but the letters were backwards so that when I printed them they would be the right way round.
 I was genuinely very pleased with the results so I repeated this a few times until I was happy with the results.

-I have included an image of myself as a child that is printed on acetate.
+I like how my photos look on acetate, they can be used in many different ways and you can layer them many times which is why I printed many more after this.
 To stick this on this background alone would have been very boring so I stitched a flower into it along with some text.
-This added a lot of character into the whole page and makes it look a whole lot interesting.
-I have also included the tags that I made earlier on in the project because I wanted to add a different texture into the page and I achieved that by doing this.
+I used pink thread so my page links the previous page.
+Having added the tags I made before adds a little depth and colour without draining the other colours out.
 One thing I would change is the colour of my background.
 I feel it looks a little dull especially behind the acetate image, it takes the attention away from the picture and clashes, so next time I will bare in mind to use lighter colours.

-Befor I started this page, I had a rough idea of what I wanted to include in it.
-My intentions were to have an image of my mother along with some some objects to resemble her personality and hobbies.
+My mum is my life and I wanted to create a page resembling her personality and hobbies.
 I chose to include some buttons,safety pins and floral lace as my mother is amazing at sewing and she has been doing this since a very long time.
 The blossoms resemble the tree we had which was also a big part of our lives.
 The other reason I chose to include them is because ‘blossom’ means to flourish and develop which relates to everyone and their lives but also shows the journey of me developing in this course and throughout life.
-These things just make my page a little more personal.
+These little details just make my page a little more personal.

-Here I am just creating a background for the next page in my book.
-I have again used colours that give an old effect, but I also decided to add a bit of colour to it to make it more interesting.
+I used neutral colours at first to create this background but it looked too boring, I added a bit of colour to it to bring it to life.
 I have not included any other work on this page yet as I cannot decide what will go well with it which is why I feel I should produce work on loose sheets of paper sometimes.
 That way I can place them wherever I like later on.

 I made this sample because it relates to my father and his hobbies.
 He is a very creative person which is why I chose a pencil and paintbrush to resemble this.